Accessibility April 8, 2021

 The leap was not easy.

 “We certainly felt out of depth in the fashion side of things in the beginning, as it was all totally new to us”, says Emma.
-“We connected with a company called A Fitting Connection which helps to connect fashion start-ups with pattern makers, manufacturers etc.” They realised that while adaptive clothing was not new, there was nothing in the current market for teenagers and young adults.
+“We connected with a company called A Fitting Connection which helps to connect fashion start-ups with pattern makers, manufacturers etc.” They realised that while adaptive clothing was not new, there was nothing that targeted teenagers and young adults.

 We felt well positioned to be the ones to do both functionality, due to our background as occupational therapists and fashion, because we ourselves are young consumers, so we understand what people around our age are looking for.
 We believe that people with disability should have the same opportunities to express themselves through what they wear as we do, not that they should have to compromise fashion for ease or functionality. – Emma Clegg, Co-Founder, JAM the Label

-Going ahead, the founders hope to hire designers with disability on their team.
+Going ahead, the founders hope to hire disabled designers.
 At a recent photoshoot they brought on Jason Clymo, the well-known wheelchair using model as creative director to help control the narrative of those with disability on the set.

 Emma and Molly are clear that JAM is not an adaptive label but an inclusive one.
-They hope to prevent this segregation by showing how simple it is to make the adjustments that will help promote a more inclusive world.
+They hope to shape attitudes towards disability in the fashion industry and prevent this segregation by showing how simple it is to make the adjustments that will help promote fashion that is inclusive.
+After all, everyone wants to wear clothes are functional and stylish.

 “We think that it’s easy for people to pop accessible features or inclusive items in the “too hard” basket”, says Emma.
 “Additionally, we find that people are still intimidated by the idea of inclusive fashion and potentially even feel that they’re not the right person to do it”.